Once you have decided on the courses you want to apply for, and have checked that you are eligible to apply, you can begin your SATAC application.

 How will I know if I need to provide supporting documents?

-The Documents section of your application will tell you if you need to supply supporting documents.
-You can either attach the documents required online as .pdf or .jpg files, or you can print a document cover sheet and provide your documents to SATAC in hardcopy.
+The 'Documents' section of your application will tell you if you need to supply supporting documents.
+You can either attach the documents required online as PDF or JPEG files, or you can print a document cover sheet and provide your documents to SATAC in hard copy.

 There may be delays in assessing your qualifications if you do not supply the correct documentation in support of your application.
 If you are required to provide documents for current year (2019) studies, submit these as soon as they are available.

 If you are sending documents in hard copy do not send irreplaceable originals e.g. your year 12 certificate or degree parchment.
 SATAC does not return documents, and we do not keep documents submitted in previous years.

 If any of your documents are in a language other than English, you must submit copies of both the original documents and the full translation.
 Copies of official transcripts and parchments may be attached to your online application as scans of original documents, however if you are submitting them as a hard copy, the documents must be certified copies.
 Transcript translations must show results for all subjects undertaken.
 All translations must be completed by an independent accredited translator.
 It is your responsibility to comply with any requests by SATAC to provide further documentation, either in the original language or translated into English.

 You must supply certified copies of all documents submitted in hard copy.
 You may bring your original documents in person to SATAC’s front counter where SATAC staff will photocopy them, stamp the photocopies as ‘original sighted’ and sign them.
 You may also take your original documents, together with photocopies to the issuing authority e.g. year 12 Board of Studies, Registrar of a tertiary institution or to a Justice of the Peace or similar for certification.
 The person who certifies the photocopies must attest to having sighted the originals of the documents concerned.